Dharun-CK/JavaScript_Preparation/JavaScript.md

 > that enables dynamic interactivity on Websites when applied to an HTML document.
 JavaScript has no Connectivity with Java Programming Launguage.

 ####  Name History:
 >  The Name was Suggested and Provided in the  Times when Java was gaining Popularity in the Market .
 In Addition to Web Browsers, database such  as Couch DB and Mongo DB uses Javascript as their Scripting and query Language.

+####  Features of JavaScript:
+>  -  All Popular Web Browsers Support JavaScriptas They Provide built in Execution Environments.
+>  -  JavaScript Follows a *C Programming Language*,Thus it is a **Structured Programming Language**.
+>  -  JavaScript is a Object-Oriented Language Whereas it is also uses a Prototypes Rather than using classes for Inheritance.
+>  -  JavaScript is a *Light-weight* and *Interpreted* Language.
+>  -  JavaScript is a Case-Sensitive Language.
+>  -  It Provides Good Control to the Users Over the Web Browsers.

+####  History of JavaScript:
+---
+1992  | First Web Browser